 Interpreted Formalism

-An interpreted formalism is a pair comprising software logic and an associated interpretation.
+An interpreted formalism is a two-tuple comprising software logic and an associated interpretation.
 The software is defined in a manner appropriate for a system of interest.
 The choice of programming language, coding standards, compiler, and so on, are unaffected by the interpreted formalism structure.
 The key difference is the addition of an explicit interpretation.

-In our view, in the development of a particular system, the task is no longer just to develop software logic, but instead is to develop an interpreted formalism, i.e., both the logic and an explicit interpretation.
-Without the interpretation, whatever would be developed as “software” runs the risk of failing to satisfy the desired correspondence with the real world correctly, which is the entire purpose of the software system.
+In our view, in the development of a particular system the task is no longer just to develop software logic, but instead is to develop an interpreted formalism, i.e., both the logic and an explicit interpretation.
+Without the explicit interpretation, whatever would be developed as “software” runs the risk of failing to satisfy the desired correspondence with the real world correctly, which is the entire purpose of the software system.

 Realization: Real-World Type System